The Reels: After the Reels

 Hooper was also a member of the Church, the Mullanes (the original incarnation of Crowded House), and also recorded with Rockmelons and Ross Wilson.

 Karen Ansel retired from the music business and became a noted film and TV computer graphics specialist in the US.

-Paul Abrahams also played bass in a band with Newham called The Company of Strangers and was also a member of Peter Blakeley's band, The Resurrection.
+Paul Abrahams also played bass in a band with Newham called Company of Strangers and was also a member of Peter Blakeley's band, The Resurrection.
 In addition, he played bass for Wendy Matthews, plus drums for Ya Ya Choral, Rat Tat Tat (Peter Blakeley and Jeff Stapleton) and The Bonerattlers who were regular buskers at Paddington Markets.

 Fidock joined the Sacred Cowboys in 1987.
-In 2008, or earlier, he established his company Fidock Drums, creating handcrafted snares and drumkits.
+Around 2008, he established his company Fidock Drums, creating handcrafted snares and drumkits.
 He died from cancer in April 2020.

 John Bliss co-authored the book The A to Zen of Lawn Bowls with John Salter in 1997.

 David Mason appeared in the Countdown Spectacular 2 concert series in Australia between late-August and early-September 2007 as a solo performer.
 He sang only one song, "Quasimodo's Dream".

 In 2007, Mason released a new album, Reelsville on Liberation Blue.
 He performed one gig to launch the album at The Basement in Sydney on 16 May 2007.
 A further gig was booked for the Factory Enmore Theatre in Sydney on 24 May 2008.
-This show became a local cause celebre when police with sniffer dogs arrested two 60-year-old punters for smoking illegals.
+This show became a local cause celebre when police with sniffer dogs arrested two 60-year-old punters for smoking illegal drugs.

-On 26 March 2011, Mason appeared on episode 114 of RocKwiz on Australian SBS TV.
+On 26 March 2011, Mason appeared on episode 114 of RocKwiz on SBS TV.
 He performed "Quasimodo's Dream" and ended the show in a duet with Sally Seltmann performing the Conway Twitty song "As Soon as I Hang Up the Phone".

 Mason, who now suffers from bipolar disorder, continues to play occasionally in three separate shows, an acoustic duo with Brendan Gallagher from Karma County and an electronic (one man show) 'Dark' with visuals by artist Libby Blainey, music by Scott Saunders from Dig; both these shows are mostly interpretations of Reels songs.
 2017 saw the formation of the group Sandy Shores with Mason, Gallagher, Blainey together with Lindy Morrison and Amanda Brown from the Go-Betweens playing hits from past bands but mostly new original material.